Travel to Syria; How We Did it

 A difficult subject.
 Personally, I believe if you ensure your tourist dollars are used with grass-root operators, grassroots hotels, guides etc, then I believe tourism, almost always, is a source of good.
 And a sign that lives can begin the difficult journey back to some semblance of normality.

 We need to create our own ethical framework.
 Either we outlaw all travel to countries with questionable human rights records and foreign/domestic policies that oppress people.
-That means your countries choices are between Scandanavia, Ireland, Switzerland and Luxembourg.
+That means your countries choices are between Scandanavia, a road trip in Ireland, climbing Mount Blanc on the Swiss border and maybe Luxembourg.
 If you believe that’s the way to go.
 I respect that.

-If, like me, you believe that traveling somewhere is unrelated to the politics in place, and that the if knowing the tourist dollars are going to the correct sources, then be free.
+If, like me, you believe that travelling somewhere is unrelated to the politics in place and that the if knowing the tourist dollars are going to the correct sources, then be free.
 See the world.
-Show your social networks that there is more to these kind of countries than negative media stories.
+Show your social networks that there is more to these kinds of countries than negative media stories.
 That there is beauty and adventure everywhere.
 That’s what I try to do.
 And I love it.

-Eurrgh, the bane of all hard-core travelers’ existence.
+Eurgh, the bane of all hard-core travellers’ existence.
 Basically, you need a fixer.
 And a guide.
-‘Independent’ travel is next-to-impossible as the fixers who can grant you the necessary paperwork for the visa, and the permits to travel throughout Syria, will insist on a package for your entire duration in Syria, along with a guide.
+‘Independent’ travel is next-to-impossible as the fixers who can grant you the necessary paperwork for the visa, and the permits to travel throughout Syria will insist on a package for your entire duration in Syria, along with a guide.
 But you know what?
 That’s fine with me.
 They’ll do that, and then your fixer will meet you at the border, you pay your visa fee (the real cost is the fixer, the visa fee ranges from $20 to $250).

 Previously, Americans and countries with weaker passports (Thai, Filipino for example) had been rejected, but now they’re possible too, they just take a little while longer.
-If you’d like to bypass all that stress, my next Syria trip is July 5th to July 11th.
-Email me if you’d like to join.
+If you’d like to bypass all that stress, email me if you’d like to join my next trip.

 You’re best bet, without doubt, is driving from Beirut, Lebanon to Damascus, Syria.
 Beirut to the border is 2 hours or so, and then the border to Damascus, another hour or so.
 It’s cheaper, and it’s exciting.
 You can fly too, recently ‘Cham Air‘ started flying the same route for $250 or so each way, which would obviously add another $500 to an already pricey trip!